 Blade Width

 When it comes to the capability of completing different cuts, the width of a band saw blade plays a very important role.
 It gauges the cutting radius.
-This means that the wider the blade is, the stiffer it would be to make cuts that are straighter.
+This means that the wider the blade is, the stiffer it would be to make straighter cuts.

-The band saw blades that are wider are generally ideal for making veneers and for resawing.
-At the same time, band saw blades that are narrower are well-suited for cutting curves that are smaller.
+The band saw wider blades are generally ideal for making veneers and for resawing.
+At the same time, band saw narrower blades are well-suited for cutting smaller curves.

 Blade Length